AqwamCreates/DataPredict/docs/API/Others/ReinforcementLearningQuickSetup.md

 * rewardValue: The reward value added/subtracted from the current state (recommended value between -1 and 1, but can be larger than these values).

 * returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.

+* childModelNumber: The child model number to be selected from the parent model.

 #### Returns: